remory08/mherzl-javascript-variables-challenge/readme.md

     var e = a * b;
     var f = a + c;
     var g = a * c;
     // What does d equal?
+7
     // What does e equal?
+12
     // What does f equal?
+3five
-    // What does g equal?
+    // What does g equal? undefined